aliyun/alibabacloud-oss-swift-sdk-v2/README-CN.md

         .withRegion(region)
     let client = Client(config)

-    // Create the Paginator for the ListObjects operation.
+    // Create the Paginator for the ListObjectsV2 operation.
-    // Lists all objects in a bucket for try await result in client.listObjectsPaginator(ListObjectsRequest(bucket: bucket)) {
+    // Lists all objects in a bucket for try await result in client.listObjectsV2Paginator(ListObjectsV2Request(bucket: bucket)) {
         if let objects = result.contents {
             for object in objects {
                 print("object: \(object)")